StevenPG/JMXMarathonDataAggregator/README.md

-This script was designed to be used with Marathon, Prometheus, and the JMXExporter project to allow Prometheus to retrieve data from multiple instances of a container created through Marathon.
+This script was designed to be used with Marathon, Prometheus, and the JMXExporter project to allow Prometheus to retrieve data from multiple instances of a java container created through Marathon.

 Prometheus is unable to view each of these individual instances when they are hidden behind a proxy and/or load balancer.
+The only data that is passed depends on which container Prometheus hits when making a request.

 This application can be run from any location, and is given a Marathon url.
 The REST Api is then queried and the actual machinename:port is retrieved.
 The app will then retrieve the data from every available machine:port/metrics endpoint and port them to a preset list of ports.

-Usage: python3 JMXMarathonDataAggregator.py <marathonurl> <appid> \
+Usage: python3 jmxmarathondataaggregator.py <marathonurl> <appid> <totalScaledInstances>
-    <initialport> <totalports> <list_of_ports>

 marathonurl:             Full URL of marathon instance whose API will be queried
 appid:                   Full Appid to use within the REST Api calls
-initialport:   Which port to start with (ex.
-4010, 4011, 40<totalports>)
-totalports:    Total number of ports to expose
+totalScaledInstances:    Total number of ports to expose based on max number of scaled instances
-list_of_ports: Python list with exact ports to expose

-Can also be read from a JMXAggregator.properties file.

-#TODO ADD LINKS TO RELEVANT PROJECTS